-> - Buzzing sounds: A bussing sound can mean a lot of things.
-It could be loose parts, debris inside the AC, a loose fan/fan blades, or an out of balance blower.
+- Buzzing sounds: A bussing sound can mean a lot of things.
+It could be loose parts, debris inside the AC, loose fan/fan blades, or an out-of-balance blower.
 Or, it could be a sign of a refrigerant leak causing the AC to freeze up.
 Dirty condenser coils or out-of-place condenser lines can also make buzzing sounds.

 - Clanking sounds: Clanking is another sign of loose parts/components.
 It could also point to failure inside the AC unit.
 Perhaps the compressor itself has become loose or needs replacement.
 If not, then it could be an out-of-balance indoor blower.
 When the blower is out of balance, the blades may hit other components, thus the clunking sounds.